Sabryn Genet

 from 1997 to 2001.
 She received the Outstanding Female Newcomer Award at the 14th Soap Opera Digest Awards in 1998 for her role as Tricia.
-She has since married and has left showbusiness.
+Shortly after leaving The Young and the Restless, she experienced several health issues leading to her diagnosis of Dysautonomia.
+This chronic health condition has prevented her from being able to pursue future acting roles and has since left the business.